ord4/isp-term-project/docs/report.md

 different events making up a timeline.
 Multiple approaches for data storage and retrieval are currently being considered.
 These include:

-  - Creating unique databse tables for timelines created by a user and storing individual table data items in cells
+  - Creating unique databse tables for individual timelines with timeine data items being stored in table cells

   - Storing whole XML or JSON files representing a timeline to a database table mapped to a unique user